soartech/jsoar/jsoar-build/readme.txt

 $ ant

+The resulting distribution will be in the dist folder.

 Note that this will always perform a full rebuild of jsoar. jsoar is developed in Eclipse which compiles code on the fly.
 Thus, the ANT build scripts are only used to build releases.
 In fact, this folder